AuxStudio/react-native-boiler-plate/docs/TESTING.md

 - All test files should be located in the `__tests__` folder within the component folder as per the [style guide](./STYLE_GUIDE.md#directory*structure).
 - When writing tests for components, be sure to test all the props as well as testing that the component works when no required props are passed in.
 - When writing tests for classes, test its methods and check that the state is updating.
 If any internal components are dependent on that state, test that they are doing what they should be doing.
+- When writing tests for classes, be sure to test that they handle: all props, minimum required props and their own methods (see [AuthHandler](../handlers/AuthHandler/AuthHandler.test.js) for reference).
 - When writing tests for classes, list your snapshot tests at the top of the file and your instance/root tests at the bottom, ie.

 ```js